openhwgroup/cva6/docs/design_spec/source/cva6_frontend.rst

 Fetch Stage
 ~~~~~~~~~~~

-Fetch stage controls by handshake protocol the CACHE sub-system.
+Fetch stage controls by handshake protocol the CACHE module.
 Fetched data are 32-bit block with word aligned address.
-A granted fetch is realigned into instr_realign module to produce instructions.
-Then instructions are pushed into an internal instruction FIFO called instruction queue (instr_queue module).
-This module stores the instructions and related information which allow to identify the outstanding transactions.
+A granted fetch is realigned into instr_realign submodule to produce instructions.
+Then instructions are pushed into an internal instruction FIFO called instruction queue (instr_queue submodule).
+This submodule stores the instructions and related information which allow to identify the outstanding transactions.
 In the case CONTROLLER decides to flush the instruction queue, the outstanding transactions are discarded.

 *The Fetch stage asks the MMU (MMU is not enabled in CV32A6-step1) to translate the requested address.*